rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 **Requirements**

-Before a new component will be reviewed, it must meet the following prerequisites:
+Before a new component will be reviewed, it must meet the following prerequisite:

 * Component concept has been approved by @Lightning/lightning-team
-* Component [issue](ISSUE_TEMPLATE/new-component.md) is created to track development

-A component is considered "done" when the issue checklist is complete and the issue is closed.
-Development on a component may be broken up in separate PRs or done all at once, use your best judgement when breaking up work.
+> **Note:** Development on a component may be broken up in separate PRs or done all at once, use your best judgement when breaking up work.

 **Development**